JimmyJichi/shooting-star/README.md

 ## Game Mechanics

-1. Every 15 minutes, a shooting star appears with a random message from:
+1. **Daily Schedule**: Each day, 6 shooting star events are scheduled at random times throughout the day (24-hour period)

+2. **Channel Assignment**: Each event is predetermined to appear in a specific channel, ensuring each channel gets events throughout the day

+3. **Catch Messages**: When a shooting star appears, users must type one of these exact messages:
    - rawr
    - scylla
    - object
    - slime
    - ithaca
+   - tiddles

-2. Users have 30 seconds to type the exact message to catch the shooting star
+4. **Time Limit**: Users have 60 seconds to type the correct message to catch the shooting star

-3. The first person to type the correct message earns 130 coins
+5. **Rewards**: The first person to type the correct message earns 130 coins

-4. If no one catches it within 30 seconds, the shooting star fades away
+6. If no one catches it within 60 seconds, the shooting star fades away

 ## Customization

 You can modify the following in `bot.py`:
 - `possible_messages` list - Change the catch phrases
+- `range(6)` in `generate_daily_schedule()` - Change the number of daily events
-- `@tasks.loop(minutes=15)` - Change the frequency
+- `random.randint(0, 23)` - Change the time range (currently 24 hours)
-- `await asyncio.sleep(30)` - Change the time limit
+- `await asyncio.sleep(60)` - Change the catch time limit
 - `add_coins(user_id, username, 130)` - Change the reward amount